Assembly line

-An assembly line is a manufacturing process (often called a progressive assembly) in which parts (usually interchangeable parts) are added as the semi-finished assembly moves from workstation to workstation where the parts are added in sequence until the final assembly is produced.
-By mechanically moving the parts to the assembly work and moving the semi-finished assembly from work station to work station, a finished product can be assembled faster and with less labor than by having workers carry parts to a stationary piece for assembly.
+An assembly line, often called progressive assembly, is a manufacturing process where the unfinished product moves in a direct line from workstation to workstation, with parts added in sequence until the final product is completed.
+By mechanically moving parts to workstations and transferring the unfinished product from one workstation to another, a finished product can be assembled faster and with less labor than having workers carry parts to a stationary product.

 Assembly lines are common methods of assembling complex items such as automobiles and other transportation equipment, household appliances and electronic goods.

 Workers in charge of the works of assembly line are called assemblers.

 Concepts

 Assembly lines are designed for the sequential organization of workers, tools or machines, and parts.
 The motion of workers is minimized to the extent possible.
-All parts or assemblies are handled either by conveyors or motorized vehicles such as fork lifts, or gravity, with no manual trucking.
+All parts or assemblies are handled either by conveyors or motorized vehicles such as forklifts, or gravity, with no manual trucking.
 Heavy lifting is done by machines such as overhead cranes or forklifts.
 Each worker typically performs one simple operation unless job rotation strategies are applied.